 Adoptive parents are usually chosen by the expectant families, so there is no guarantee of when or if an adoptive family will be selected.
 Some families might be selected two weeks after their file is complete, and others might wait several years and never be chosen.
 There can be no "timeline guarantee".
 We highly recommend that adoptive applicants submit their profile to at least one other placing agency to increase their exposure to expectant parents.

 Please note that many agencies accepting out-of-state families seeking to adopt a Caucasian child with no special needs require non-refundable fees.
-These fees may charged whether or not that agency actually places a child with your family.
+These fees may be charged whether or not that agency actually places a child with your family.

 ABI has developed great relationships with adoption agencies throughout the United States, and will help adopting families network to be considered for a domestic placement with these out-of-state agencies.

 For Adoptive Families Adopting an Identified Child

-An independent placement occurs when the birth parents and non-related adoptive parents choose to pursue an adoptive placement without the introduction and services of an adoption agency.
+An independent placement occurs when the expectant parents and non-related adoptive parents choose to pursue an adoptive placement without the introduction and services of an adoption agency.
 ABI can help families in Kentucky, Indiana, Tennessee, and Missouri complete a home study and comply with all rules and regulations for your adoption, whether the child is born in your state or in another state.
 We have the knowledge to make absolutely sure your adoption is legal and permanent!